Safe motherhood and child survival - one good birth at a time

 Sean Penwell, the son of Vicki and Scott, is a Harvard trained doctor working in California.
 He spent many of his pre-med years in the Philippines learning primary health care from Filipino doctors, as well as coordinating his own feeding programs for malnourished children.
 Sean also joined Mercy In Action's disaster medical response to Typhoon Haiyan in January, 2014

-Ray and Mike Allen, the parents of Vicki, have supported the vision and work of Mercy In Action from day one, and still take care of many administrative roles from their home in Paso Robles, California.
+Ray and Mike Allen, the parents of Vicki, and Terri Woods, her sister, have supported the vision and work of Mercy In Action in untold ways from the day it was founded until their passing in 2015 (Mike) and 2018 (Ray and Terri).
+They are deeply missed.

 The Penwell family is based out of the Philippines, and Vicki, Ian and Rose return to the states once or twice per year for teaching.
 Mercy In Action is currently sponsoring several projects in the Philippines.